utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 <img src="Pic8.png">
 </figure>

-* If you have collected the email addresses of the students you want to invite, send the invitation to their email addresses.
-Below the direct message, press **"Add a team member"** and enter the email addresses of the students you want to invite.
+* If you have collected the email addresses of the students you want to invite, send invitations to their email addresses.
+Press **"Add teammates"**, which is below "Direct messages", and enter the email addresses of the students you want to invite.
-* If you wish to share by link, share the invitation link to your class through ITC-LMS or other means ("[How to share an invitation link (Slack help)](https://slack.com/intl/ja-jp/help/articles/201330256-%E3%83%AF%E 3%83%BC%E3%82%AF%E3%82%B9%E3%83%9A%E3%83%BC%E3%82%B9%E3%81%AB%E6%96%B0%E8%A6%8F%E3%83%A1%E3%83%B3%E3%83%90%E3%83%BC%E3%82%92%E6%8B %9B%E5%BE%85%E3%81%99%E3%82%8B#u25307u24453u12522u12531u12463u12434u20849u26377u12377u12427)".
+* If you wish to share by link, share the invitation link to your class through ITC-LMS or other means ("[Share an invitation link (Slack help center)](https://slack.com/help/articles/201330256-Invite-new-members-to-your-workspace#share-an-invitation-link)".
- * Ensure no invitation link leakage and remind students to be careful.
+ * Ensure there are no invitation link leakages and remind students to be careful.
- * Remember to set your students' email addresses invisible (see "[Manage email visibility (Slack Help)](https://slack.com/intl/ja-jp/help/articles/228020667-%E3%83%A1%E3% 83%BC%E3%83%AB%E3%81%AE%E8%A1%A8%E7%A4%BA%E3%82%92%E7%AE%A1%E7%90%86)").
+ * Remember to set your students' email addresses invisible.
+(See "[Manage email visibility (Slack Help)](https://slack.com/intl/ja-jp/help/articles/228020667-%E3%83%A1%E3% 83%BC%E3%83%AB%E3%81%AE%E8%A1%A8%E7%A4%BA%E3%82%92%E7%AE%A1%E7%90%86)".)
 * Students would join the workspace via the link in the invitation email.
 * For instructions on how to accept the invitation, see "[Slack Help](https://slack.com/help/articles/360049769934-Accept-an-invitation-to-join-another-companys-channel)".

-## How to Use Slack in Lectures
+## How to Use Slack in Class
 {:#in_class}

-Here we introduce how to use Slack effectively in existing lectures "Introduction to Political Science".
+Here we introduce how to use Slack effectively in class using a fictitious course called "Political Science".

 <figure>
 <img src="Pic9.png">
 </figure>

-* How to create a channel<br>Channels can also be created from the + icon ((1) in the above figure).
-In this class (workspace),  five channels are created.
+* How to Create a Channel
+  <br>Channels can also be created from the + icon (1 in the above figure).
+In this class (workspace),  the below channels are created.
     * \# General communication
     * \# Basic information
     * \# Questions
     * \# Teachers/TAs
     * \# Presentation group 1 / # Presentation group 2 / # Presentation group 3

-* How to send a message<br>To send a message, use the aeroplane symbol (② above) on each channel.
+* How to send a message<br>To send a message, use the aeroplane symbol (2 in the above figure) on each channel.
 You can also use bold or italic text to emphasize your message, or attach a file (select the file from the clip symbol) if necessary.

 ### How to Use Channels in the Classroom (for teachers)
 {:#for_teachers}